AleAliSousa/Evo-M1-Trait-Data/Heffner_Masterton_1975/Heffner_Masterton_1975_TableI.ReadMe.md

 Made column headings readable

-Compiles data into row per species and remove empty rows
+Compiled data into row per species and removed empty rows

 Heffner_Masterton_1975_TableI.csv <-- USE THIS